-(i) As a trading market develops pertaining to emissions limits at a state and or regional level, the costs associated to comply with emission restrictions may be eligible to be recovered and be part of the verifiable cost methodology.
-At the appropriate time, any market participant may propose a methodology to the Resource Cost Working Group (RCWG) to recuperate the emission costs in the applicable non-attainment area, which will be addressed in the Verifiable Cost Manual.
+(i) As a trading market develops pertaining to emissions limits at a state and or regional level, the costs associated with complying with emission restrictions may be eligible to be recovered and be part of the verifiable cost methodology.
+At the appropriate time, any market participant may propose a methodology to the Wholesale Market Subcommittee (WMS) to recuperate the emission costs in the applicable non-attainment area, which will be addressed in the Verifiable Cost Manual.

 Appendix 5: Specification of Relevant Equations